 All students who are recommended for the VPC are met with, together with members of the House Leadership Team, Careers, and their parent/guardian.
 This is critical as VPC students and their families must understand the outcomes specific to this course, which are not equivalent to the VCE.
 All students and parents sign an agreement when they enter the VPC.
 All PSD students are automatically recommended for the VPC, in consultation with the interventions team.

-1.7 HPSC expectations for the satisfactory completion of the Pre VPC (Year 10 2023)
+1.7 HPSC expectations for the satisfactory completion of 10VL

 At HPSC we strive to ensure all students are given the opportunity to achieve learning success.